-As a child, everyone (from my parents to the woman who cut my hair) called me an old soul.
-Maybe I was a spiritually inclined five-year-old, running around with an overly sensitive nature and constant inquisitiveness.
-I still played Barbies and dress up in my mother’s vintage clothes, but I also read books underneath tables and behind couches, questioned the meaning of life, and thought about my own mortality.
+As a child, my parents always called me an old soul.
+I still played Barbies and dress-up in my mother’s vintage clothes, but I also questioned the meaning of life and thought way too much about my own mortality.
 I was a strange kid, I guess.
 I still do those things, by the way.
 At some point in my teens, I started to really look forward to being in my thirties.

 Cover photograph courtesy of Mandy Barbee